AequilibraE/qaequilibrae/docs/source/project.rst

 The AequilibraE project is one of the newest portions of the `aequilibrae API <www.aequilibrae.com/python>`_, and therefore not very mature.

-For a better over.overview of the AequilibraE project, please check the documentation listed above, as this page is dedicated to a practical implementation
+For a better overview of the AequilibraE project, please check the documentation listed above, as this page is dedicated to a practical implementation

 Create project from OSM